 3 to 6 months is considered typical

 Programs must have a hard start and stop date

 Cohort cycles should repeat throughout the year

-If the established program term exceeding the exepected 3-6 months the program will not qualify.
+If the established program term exceeds the expected 3-6 months it is unlikely the program will qualify.

 Prior completion by at least on cohort of StartUps;

 The program must have at least one prior set of graduates before it can ascribe ESIC status

 Provision of sister/mirror programs can be counted towards the total

 A cohort is a batch of entrepreneures, not merely two or three